 #8 Quack Packs “Cat & louis”

 Black Cat’s return in yet another Disney cartoon from the Quack Pack TV series.
-While Quack Pack has never been one of my favorite Disney cartoons, it still features classic like Donald Duck and there are two stand out episodes that I love watching around Halloween.
+While Quack Pack has never been one of my favorite Disney cartoons, it still features a classic like Donald Duck and there are two stand out episodes that I love watching around Halloween.
 I’ll talk about the other one later on my list, but for now, let’s talk about “Cat & Louis”.
-During a TV interview with a wild cat trainer, Huey reunites with a Black Cat that he encountered years ago on a Halloween night in which he saw the cat rob a house.
+During a TV interview with a wild cat trainer, Huey reunites with a Black Cat that he encountered years ago on a Halloween night, and saw robbing a house.
 Once again, we have a cartoon that revolves around concurring your fear, but it’s also about discovering something lovable underneath a frightening presence.
-The Halloween flashback also adds a lot to the appeal of the episode as I’ve always loved the concept of something from your childhood coming back to haunt you when you’re all grown up.
+The Halloween flashback also adds a lot to the appeal of the episode, as I’ve always loved the concept of something from your childhood coming back to haunt you when you’re all grown up.

 #7 B&W Mickey Mouse cartoon “Mickey’s Haunted House”

 It’s a dark, stormy night and Micky’s desperation to reach shelter leads him to an abandoned house that just happens to be haunted.
 There’s so many spooky visual highlights and the animation is great for such an old Black and White cartoon.
 We have a hooded crypt keeper, skeletons, and a full-on party in which all the haunted objects come to life.
 It’s great stuff that gets you in the perfect holiday mood.

 #6 B&W Mickey Mouse cartoon “The Mad Doctor”